linxingsong/data-science-exercise/README.md

 # data science exercise

-open jupyter file to see .
+open jupyter .ipyne file to see .

 1. UsState